Tony Pérez: Personal life

 While playing winter ball in Puerto Rico in 1964, Pérez met Juana ("Pituka") de la Cantera, daughter of Pablo de la Cantera and Edilia Cortina.
 Also of Cuban descent, she grew up in Puerto Rico.
-Four months after meeting the couple was married in early 1965.
-They both became American citizens on October 18, 1971, in Cincinnati, and have two sons, both born there – Victor Pérez (May 11, 1966) and Eduardo Pérez (September 11, 1969).
+Four months after meeting, the couple married in early 1965.
+They both became American citizens on October 18, 1971 in Cincinnati.
+They have two sons, both born in Cincinnati, Victor Pérez (May 11, 1966) and Eduardo Pérez (September 11, 1969).

-Victor played one year (1990) in the Reds' minor league system.
+Victor played one season in the Reds' minor league system in 1990.
 He attended and graduated from Xavier University in Cincinnati with a Bachelor of Applied Science degree in Finance and Computer Science.
 He later moved to New York City, where he worked in real estate and in telecommunications.
 He also attended acting school there and became a professional actor, first in New York City, and then for several years in London.

 Eduardo was an All-American third baseman at Florida State University and played in the College World Series.
 He was drafted in the first round (17th overall pick) by the California Angels.
 He played Major League Baseball for 13 seasons.
 After retiring as a player, he served as an ESPN commentator for five years.
 In 2009, he managed Leones de Ponce to the Puerto Rican League championship, and in 2011 and 2012 he was hitting coach for the Miami Marlins.
 He was bench coach of the Houston Astros for the 2013 season.
 In 2016, Eduardo joined SiriusXM's MLB Network Radio hosting The Leadoff Spot with Steve Phillips.
 He is married to Mirba (Rivera) and they have two daughters, Andreanna and Juliana.